RamiTrabelsi/palette-android/README.md

 For further insights into the design principles behind Palette, watch this talk on YouTube about:
 [![Accent Design System Talk](https://img.youtube.com/vi/KF3murFG5-8/0.jpg)](https://www.youtube.com/watch?v=KF3murFG5-8)

 ## Getting Started

 Palette is provided as a reference implementation.
 Explore the code to see how design tokens and reusable components are combined to create consistent and maintainable UI patterns.
 Contributions, feedback, and suggestions are welcome.

+## TODO / Roadmap

+- [ ] Publish Palette to Maven Central
+- [ ] Develop a simple demo app that showcases different Palette items (components, patterns, blocks, templates) in various configurations
+- [ ] Set up basic CI for build verification and testing
+- [ ] Create a CONTRIBUTING guide for community contributions